CochinoChingon/static/_posts/2022-02-07-confidence-building.md

 ---
 title: Confidence Building
 author_profile: true
 excerpt:  Today's guest is David Khalili, a Marriage and Family Therapist with a focus on working with men, couples therapy, and multi-ethnic individuals.
-And we talk about building confidence and having a conversation with your significant other.
 date: 2022-02-07
 header:
   teaser: /assets/images/header-single-episode.png